taziksh/taziksh/README.md

 ## ☕ Let's chat
-- If you want to collaborate on a cool project, [email me](mailto:tazikshahjahan@pm.me).
+- I'm always open to collaborating on cool projects - [email me](mailto:tazikshahjahan@pm.me).
 - Want to chat?
 Join me for a [cold coffee](https://calendly.com/taziksh/coffee ).
 - If you would like to be a part of my journey and help support my creative independence, you can [buy me a coffee](https://www.buymeacoffee.com/tazik).